-Chania International Airport (CHQ), also known as “Ioannis Daskalogiannis” is located at the National Road, EO Aerodromiou Soudas of Chania, only 14 km away from the city center.
+Chania International Airport (CHQ), also known as “Ioannis Daskalogiannis” is located on the National Road, EO Aerodromiou Soudas of Chania, only 14 km away from the city center.

 The flight lasts 53 mins and there are many weekly flights serviced mainly by Aegean Airlines/Olympic Air, Sky Express, Ryanair and others as well, with best prices starting at 37 Euros, usually during April and May.

 This airport is ideal if you wish to explore the peninsula of Chania and the western/central part of the island.